PhilipJonasFranz/SnipsCompilerGen2/README.md

  - mul, mla
  - ldr, str

 All instructions do support the condition field.
-See https://iitd-plos.github.io/col718/ref/arm-instructionset.pdf for more information.
 If you compile your assembly code with the Assembler mentioned up below you can be sure for it to work since the Assembler roughly implements the feature set of the Processor.
 ### XML-Parser
  Under src/REv/Modules/Tools/ you can also find a basic implementation of a XML-Parser, that converts a given .xml file to a tree structure.
 ### Utility